roshanlodha/pathology/cns/dementia.md

 	* early-onset dimentia suggests a different disorder: **Lewy body dementia**
 		* characterized by dementia, hallucination, and parkinsonian features with **cortical** Lewy bodies
 			* instead of deep brain Lewy bodies
+* no parkinsonian tremors are often the result of medication uptiters, including SSRIs
 ## Huntington's Disease
 * loss of the GABAergic neurons of the **caudate nucleus** of the basal ganglia
 	* loss of caudate nuclear leads to opening up of the lateral ventricle (hydrocephalus ex vacuo)